Skip to main content

 12:30pm - 1:30pm AEST

-Panel Discussion Catherine Strong, Fabian Cannizzo, Sam Whiting & Ben Green Live Music, Careers and a Rebounding Industry TBC
+Panel Discussion Catherine Strong, Fabian Cannizzo, Sam Whiting & Ben Green Live Music, Careers and a Rebounding Industry Yes

 May 18th